Grafton, New Zealand

 Grafton is a suburb of Auckland, New Zealand.
 The suburb is named for the Duke of Grafton, a patron of the first Governor of New Zealand, William Hobson, and the grandfather of a subsequent Governor, Robert FitzRoy.
 Once known as 'Grafton Heights', denoting its history as a well-off suburb in Auckland's earliest decades.

+History

+The Khyber Pass Road District was formed on 31 December 1867 to administer the area.
+In 1868, the road district renamed to Grafton Road Highway District and started operation 9 September 1868.
+In 1882 the road district was annexed by the City of Auckland.